dotnet/AspNetCore.Docs/aspnetcore/client-side/libman/libman-vs.md

 ## Delete library files

-To perform the *clean* operation, which will delete library files previously restored in Visual Studio:
+To perform the *clean* operation, which deletes library files previously restored in Visual Studio:

 * Right-click the *libman.json* file in **Solution Explorer**.
 * Select the **Clean Client-Side Libraries** option.